collocations.org

 Collocations for retreat - verb

-hastily, quickly, rapidly, swiftly | further | back
+hastily, quickly, rapidly, swiftly

 He retreated hastily back to his car.

-VERB + RETREAT
+VERB + retreat

-try to | order sb to
+order sb to

-The army was ordered to retreat.
+The army has been ordered to retreat.

 before